wix-playground/stylable-vue-example/README.md

 # Stylable + Vue Example

 A basic example of using [Stylable](https://stylable.io) and [Vue](https://vuejs.org/) together.
-This project uses a simple manual webpack integration with `vue-template-compiler`, `stylable-webpack-plugin`.
+This project uses a simple manual webpack integration with `vue-template-compiler`, `@stylable/webpack-plugin`.
 It then uses `webpack-dev-server` to run the example.

 You can see the example running in production mode [here](https://wix-playground.github.io/stylable-vue-example/).